jasongraham/oldblog/about/blogroll/index.markdown

 title: Blogroll
 ---

-_This page is a continuing work in progress.
-I haven't decided how to include these as biog posts or not, so for now, they'll slowly grow in this quiet corner of the site._

----
 ## Helpful Howtos
-Collection of links to sites that I've found useful.
+Collection of links to sites that I've found helpful.

 ### Command Line and Text Editting
 * [A Short Introduction to Cron Jobs](http://www.howtoforge.com/a-short-introduction-to-cron-jobs)